MicrosoftDocs/security/compass/incident-response-playbook-password-spray.md

 | Basic (Default) | Set-AdfsProperties -AuditLevel - Basic   | No more than 5 events will be logged for a single request                                 |
 | Verbose         | Set-AdfsProperties -AuditLevel - Verbose | All events will be logged.
 This will log a significant amount of information per request. |

-To raise or lower the auditing level, use the PowerShell cmdlet:
+To raise or lower the auditing level, use this PowerShell command:

 ```powershell
 Set-AdfsProperties -AuditLevel